ikmdev/ike-box/README.md

 ## Running on a Server

-This is the complete steps that worked on Amazon linux by deploying a subdomain-based routing solution using Nginx, Docker Compose, and Terraform on AWS to procure and set up a domain name and all of it’s necessary records for hosting IKE in a Box
+This is the complete steps that worked on Amazon linux by deploying a subdomain-based routing solution using Nginx, Docker Compose, and Terraform code on AWS to procure and set up a domain name and all of it’s necessary records for hosting IKE in a Box

 1. Prerequisites
 Terraform is used for domain registration and DNS management (in the dns-management directory).